 3. Interactive and Engaging Activities

 Keeping kids happy on long trips can be a tricky thing.
-A mix of fun stuff can really save the day and keep them entertained.
-Switching between different things to do is a great way to avoid those boredom meltdowns.
-Here are some ideas:
+A mix of fun stuff can really save the day.
+It keeps them entertained.
+Switching between different things to do is a great way to avoid boredom meltdowns.
+Here are some ideas.

 Important Tip: Don't bring messy stuff like glue or paint.
 Stickers, crayons, and coloring books are way safer for small spaces.
 Also, bring extra wipes!